Editor and Publisher

 Plus visits with Santa Claus and Frosty the Snowman, and family after family lacing up skates and enjoying Wentworth Park's ice skating rink.
-A musical touch was added by the youth choir from Gloria Dei Lutheran School.
+A musical touch was added by carolers from local Girl Scout troops.

 Police were on hand, as usual, and got the biggest round of applause of the evening, by far--no surprise in Garfield Ridge.

 But why, you might ask, is a crime-prevention group running a Christmas celebration?
 What does that have to do with fighting crime?

 Plenty, is the answer, at least indirectly.
 The more that the good people of Garfield Ridge get off their keyboards, out of the house, onto the streets and into our local parks, the more likely they will crowd out the bad guys and--just by their presence--make our parks safer and better.
 GRNW knows that, which is why they are into community improvement activities, as well as patrolling our streets and alleys.